MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 This step is often overlooked but just as important.

-Make sure you frequently wash all linen, clothes, towels, with hot water and either bleach (I don’t normally recommend bleach but in this case I think its warranted–just make sure to do a double rinse) or baking soda or white vinegar.
+Make sure you frequently wash all linen, clothes, towels, with hot water and either bleach (I don’t normally recommend bleach but in this case I think its warranted–just make sure to do a double rinse and I personally wear a face mask on the rare occasions I use it) or white vinegar.
+I also add oregano essential oil to the rinse cycle.
 This will help mitigate reinfections.

 I also learned this the hard way.
-I thought I had washed everything but a there was a blanket I had forgotten about, it caused a terrible reinfection by morning after cuddling with it for just one night.
+I thought I had washed everything but a there was a blanket I had forgotten about.
+Three months later little one snuggled the blanket and it caused a terrible reinfection by morning after cuddling with it for just one night!

-Do the same for your surfaces, think beyond countertops, disinfect toys, door knobs, cabinet handles, cell phones, remote controls, appliance buttons, steering wheels, makeup brushes…basically everything you can think of that’s been touched.
+Do the same for your surfaces, think beyond countertops and make sure to disinfect toys, door knobs, cabinet handles, cell phones, remote controls, appliance buttons, steering wheels, makeup brushes…basically everything you can think of that’s been touched.

 It may be tempting but don’t overlook this step.